apitestbase/apitestbase.github.io/_docs/en/http-database-integration-unit-testing.md

 The test case created above is available for download at <a href="../../sample-testcases/http-db/Positive.json" download>sample test case</a>.

 After download, right click anywhere in the left side pane on ATB UI, and select `Import Test Case` to import it.

+## Further Note
+Here we are setting up the stub database and table in the test case, for making the example simple.
+In real work, we don't want to duplicate the test setup steps here and there in many test cases.
+Instead, we want to manage test setup in a structured manner.
+Refer to [Structured Test Setup for Integration Unit Test Isolation](/docs/en/structured-test-setup-for-integration-unit-test-isolation) for more details.